moaxcp/x11/README.md

 ## 0.9.0-SNAPSHOT

-Added support for resolving enums directly.
+* Added support for resolving enums directly.
 In xinput.xml there is an Event `Property` which has the same name as the enum `Property` from xproto.xml.
 The current solution is to use `resolveXTypeEnum(String)` when resolving enums.

+* Added support for `<eventstruct>` tags.

+[ ] plugin name constant is needed for checking the `<allowed>` tag within `<eventstruct>` [ ] offset is required to check if an event is supported by a specific `<eventstruct>`

+* Added support for readParams which are not part of the protocol for the object but passed in from another object's protocol.
+This is needed for xinput `DeviceTimeCoord`.

+[ ] Found bug with reading and writing events and errors for extensions.
+The offset must be subtracted from the number not added.

+[ ] Writing events is not possible without passing in the extension offset.
+The server will treat extension events like xproto events.

+[ ] Added support for `<case>` tags within a `<switch>`.
+This creates an interface and implementing classes for each case.

 ## 0.8.0